2 Who we are

 (h) any replacement franchisee (or prospective franchisee), Transport for Wales and/or any other franchising authority if our rail franchise is awarded to another operator in the future; and

-- (i) law enforcement agencies, fraud prevention agencies and/or courts where we are required to do so by applicable law or regulation or at their request.
+(i) law enforcement agencies, including (but not limited to) the British Transport Police, fraud prevention agencies and/or courts where we are required to do so by applicable law or regulation or at their request or where we are validating a claim.

-We may use suppliers located in or otherwise transfer your personal data to a country or territory outside the European Economic Area ("EEA"), including to countries whose laws may not offer the same level of protection of personal data as are enjoyed within the EEA.
+We may use suppliers located in or otherwise transfer your personal data to a country or territory outside of the United Kingdom, either within the European Economic Area (“EEA”) or in another third country.
+This may include countries whose laws may not offer the same level of protection of personal data as are enjoyed within the UK.

 We are committed to safeguarding and protecting personal data and will implement and maintain appropriate technical and organisational measures to ensure a level of security appropriate to protect any personal data provided to us from accidental or unlawful destruction, loss, alteration, unauthorised disclosure, or access.
 Any third parties we share or have access to your personal data are bound by contractual obligations to maintain the security and confidentiality of that data.